Iron boost your fertility

 My advise

 1....
 Iron deficiency may be linked to infertility, suggests a new study in the Obstetrics & Gynecology journal by researchers from Harvard University.
-The study focused on more than 18,500 female nurses who were trying to get pregnant.
+The study focused on more than 18,500 female nurses who were trying to get pregnant.2...
+The women answered detailed questionnaires about their health, including diet and other aspects of their lifestyle.
+Doctors found that women who reported taking iron supplements were 40 percent less likely to have infertility problems due to ovarian failure.

 3...
 Given these findings, the obvious assumption is that taking iron supplements would help prevent infertility or perhaps even improve fertility in women who are currently struggling to get pregnant.